googleapis/mcp-toolbox-sdk-js/packages/toolbox-core/README.md

 > - The primary `ToolboxClient` is asynchronous and requires using `await` for
 >   loading and invoking tools, as shown in most examples.

-> [!IMPORTANT]
->
-> The `ToolboxClient` interacts with network resources using an underlying HTTP
-> client session.
-You should remember to use a context manager or explicitly
-> call `close()` to clean up these resources.
-If you provide your own session,
-> you'll need to close it in addition to calling `ToolboxClient.close()`.

 ## Quickstart

 Here's a minimal example to get you started.
 Ensure your Toolbox service is running and accessible.